Scobee Education Center

 Following the launch of Russia’s first satellite, Sputnik, President Dwight D. Eisenhower met with many politicians and businessmen across the country to encourage the development of science and technology education programs.
 In a meeting with San Antonio Community College president of the board, W.W.
 McAllister, he suggested that a planetarium would positively influence the lives of the community in San Antonio.
 Under the direction of college president Dr. Wayland Moody and the first director of the planetarium Frank McConnell, in 1961 the new Chemistry and Geology building and the original 30-foot planetarium dome were constructed.

-During its first two years, planetarium staff presented 986‘lectures’’ to 81,481 people.
+During its first two years, the planetarium staff presented 986 lectures to 81,481 people.
 A stunning attendance that was thought to be the highest in the country for comparable planetarium facilities.

-While the Scobee Education center opened in October of 2014, the original Challenger Learning Center of San Antonio (CLC SA) was opened in September of 2000 after a three-year effort by a group of San Antonians who wished to promote this unique science, technology, engineering and mathematics education experience in response to businesses identifying a lack of employee candidates with the STEM and 21st century skills needed to expand their companies.
-The Brooks Aerospace Foundation was formed to raise capital funds to renovate a building at the Brooks Air Force Base, which became Brooks City-Base.
+While the Scobee Education center opened in October of 2014, the original Challenger Learning Center of San Antonio (CLC SA) was opened in September of 2000 after a three-year effort by a group of San Antonians who wished to promote this unique science, technology, engineering, and mathematics education experience in response to businesses identifying a lack of employee candidates with the STEM and 21st-century skills needed to expand their companies.
+The Brooks Aerospace Foundation was formed to raise capital funds to renovate a building at the Brooks Air Force Base, which became Brooks City-on Base.
 During its operation, the original Challenger Learning Center served more than 65,000 students and 5,600 teachers in over 2,300 missions.
-More than 900 teachers were provided specialized in-service training.
+More than 900 teachers were provided with specialized in-service training.